fuzihaofzh/repetition-problem-nlg/README.md

 # A Theoretical Analysis of the Repetition Problem in Text Generation
 This repository share the code for the paper "A Theoretical Analysis of the Repetition Problem in Text Generation" in AAAI 2021.
+The repetition problem has been observed in nearly all text generation models.
+We theoretically prove that this problem is, unfortunately, caused by the traits of our language itself.
+There exists too many words predicting the same word as the subsequent word with high probability.
+Consequently, it is easy to go back to that word and form repetitions and we dub it as the high inflow problem.
+Based on the theoretical analysis, we propose a novel rebalanced encoding approach to alleviate the high inflow problem.

 ## Requirements
 - GCC >= 4.8